Seafood Fried Rice (Nasi Goreng Seafood)

 History of Fried Rice

 The problem was that sometimes the leftover portion was not big enough to justify the hassle of re-steaming.
 As a shortcut, people used a wok to reheat the rice.
-As they went along with it, more ideas came to mind to make the rice more delicious.ย
+As they went along, more ideas came to mind for making the rice more delicious.

 Hence, egg fried rice was born.
-Then, other types of fried rice were created according to the situation of those people and what was available to them.
+Then, other types of fried rice were created based on the circumstances of those people and what was available to them.

 But the basic idea was the same.
 It was to enjoy the leftover rice.
-People often eat Nasi Goreng for breakfast.ย
+People often eat Nasi Goreng for breakfast.
+Over time, this humble dish won people’s hearts nationwide.
+Therefore, there are countless Nasi Goreng recipes in Indonesia, such as Nasi Goreng Ayam (chicken fried rice) and Nasi Goreng Tuna (tuna fried rice).

 Versatile Dish With Forgiving Ingredients

 But the essence of this Indonesian fried rice is the same.
 It uses cooked rice, spices, and sweet soy sauce.
-You can add other protein ingredients according to what you like or have, such as eggs, tofu, chicken, tuna, etc.
+You can add other protein ingredients based on what you like or have on hand, such as eggs, tofu, chicken, or tuna.

 And for this seafood version, I used mixed seafood of prawns, mussels, and cuttlefish.
 Feel free to use whichever seafood you love.